Life after Michigan Tech

 - If you’re considering going to medical school, Michigan Tech is a great option.
 We currently have a 70 percent placement rate while the national average is roughly 46 percent.

-- Beginning in June 2014, Michigan Tech will be partnering with Central Michigan University to offer a doctorate in physical therapy at Michigan Tech.
+- Michigan Tech partners with Central Michigan University to offer a doctorate in physical therapy at Michigan Tech.

 - Army ROTC students graduate and are commissioned as Second Lieutenants (2LT) in the United States Army.